 VANGUARD ONE-ON-ONE SESSIONS ON BOULDER CAMPUS ON APRIL

 Meet one-on-one (spouses welcome) with a licensed Vanguard representative to

 discuss retirement planning issues with your University of Colorado 401a, 403b,

 IRAs and other savings vehicles.
-Schedule an appointment the week of April 16
+Schedule an appointment Tuesday, April 17 at a

 or call 1-800-662-0106, Ext.
 14500.